Patient Education

 We care about health equity.

-This guide was developed with extensive research into wound healing processes and scar management techniques.
-Care was taken to consult subject matter experts and patients in the creation of the written and visual content of this resource to make it as understandable and useful as possible to people planning to undergo reconstructive chest masculinizing mastectomy (top surgery).
+Care was taken to consult subject matter experts (SMEs) and patients in the creation of the written and visual content of this resource to make it as understandable and useful as possible to people planning to undergo reconstructive chest masculinizing mastectomy (top surgery).

 Next